 Treatments range widely and depend on the severity of the problem and the type of apnea.
 Basic treatment can be behavioral – for instance, patients are instructed to lose weight, stop smoking, or sleep on their sides instead of on their backs.
 Beyond that, oral devices can be used to position the mouth in such a way that prevents throat blockage.
 In more severe cases, surgery may be the best option.

-Give us a call, and we can refer you to a sleep apnea specialist.
-The specialist may recommend a “sleep study” to diagnose the precise extent of the problem, and can prescribe appropriate treatment.
+Give us a call at 818.273.6225, and we can refer you to a sleep apnea specialist.
+The specialist may recommend a “sleep study” to diagnose the precise extent of the problem, and they can prescribe appropriate treatment.
 Depending on your situation, treatment may involve an oral device that we can custom-create for you.

-No more goop, gagging, or discomfort.
-Using an iTero™ scanner our orthodontist can take a highly accurate digital impression.
+No more goop, gagging, or discomfort when you need an impression taken of your teeth!
+Using an iTero™ scanner, our orthodontist and jaw specialist in Glendale, CA, can take a highly accurate digital impression.
 The new technology completely eliminates the tray and putty impressions where the experience is comparable to stuffing a big wad of gum in your mouth.
 The old technique is incredibly unpleasant and frequently results in taking multiple rounds of impressions that can be rejected, broken, or misplaced.
-The iTero scanner ensures a more accurate impression from the start, resulting in improved treatment and a more comfortable patient experience.
+The iTero scanner, on the other hand, ensures a more accurate impression from the start, resulting in improved treatment and a more comfortable patient experience.
 Digital impressions also give you the ability to see your teeth instantly in 3D, improving communication during the consultation and treatment process.